The best rendering software

 Reasons to avoid

-Autodesk Arnold has been around for almost half a century.
-In the rendering world, that makes it one of the longest standing renderers.
-Originally developed by Marcos Fajardo and now by Autodesk; Arnold is a force to be reckoned with in the sea of renderers that artists have the pick of.
+Autodesk Arnold has been around for almost half a century, which makes it one of the longest standing renderers.
+Originally developed by Marcos Fajardo and now by Autodesk, it remains a force to be reckoned with in the sea of renderers, particularly when it comes to speed.

-Arnold is relatively straightforward to work with and its inherent speed makes it quick to render even some of the most complex of scenes.
-With both CPU and GPU options, artists can choose whichever suits them at any given time.
-The GPU is ideal for shot development whereas the CPU will give better and more realistic results, albeit at the cost of render times.
+We find Arnold to make quicker work of complex of scenes.
+It has both CPU and GPU options, so artists can choose which suits them at any given time.
+The GPU option is ideal for shot development whereas CPU rendering will give more realistic results at the cost of render times.

 The best rendering software for beginners